Visa Chargeback Thresholds Have Changed: Are You Compliant?

 |VDMP Excessive||2% chargeback ratio and 500 chargebacks||1.8% chargeback ratio and 1,000 chargebacks|

-Visa requires banks to closely monitor chargeback activity and flag merchants who breach these thresholds.
-If you violate one of the thresholds above, you could be entered into the corresponding tier in the Visa Dispute Monitoring Program (VDMP).
+Visa requires banks to track chargeback activity and flag merchants who breach these thresholds.
+If you violate one of the thresholds above, you might enter the corresponding tier in the Visa Dispute Monitoring Program (VDMP).

-The goal here is for Visa to protect themselves and mitigate risk, but also to ensure that your sales tactics are ethical and your methods and technology are compliant with card network protocols.
+The goal here is for Visa to protect themselves and mitigate risk.
+They also want to ensure that your sales tactics are ethical and your methods and technology are compliant with card network protocols.

 Consequences of Violating Visa Thresholds

 As you would expect, the consequences for violating thresholds vary depending on the level.
 Breaching the “early warning” threshold may not result in any immediate consequences.
 As the name implies, the “early warning” designation is meant to alert you that you’re getting too close to the edge.
 As such, there are no fines involved or penalties associated.

 Going over the standard threshold is more serious.
 You’ll receive a four-month grace period in which to get your chargeback ratio under control.
 If you fail to do so, Visa will begin assessing a $50 per-chargeback fine with each new dispute.
 What if you can’t bring your chargeback rate back under the standard Visa chargeback threshold within a year, though?
 You might have your card processing privileges revoked.